umamimolecule/ConditionParser/README.md

 new ConditionParser().Parse("date'2022-12-31' == datetime'2022-12-31T00:00:00Z'"); // true
 ```

-Date and datetime values can be compared with each other.

 ### Integer

 Integers are represented a sequence of digits, optionally with a leading `-` to indicate a negative value.